juliancorrea/juliancorrea/README.md

 - CTO / Head of Technology (EdTech & SaaS)
 - Co-founder of digital platforms

-Experience with **large-scale apps (1M+ users)**, cloud modernization, M&A technical integration, and cost optimization.
+Experience with large-scale apps, cloud modernization, M&A technical integration, and cost optimization.

 ---